danieledapo/danieledapo.github.io/content/post/jv.md

 they're a thing of the past, but lots of software(e.g. Go, Make, the Linux kernel, etc...) do not agree and instead they make heavy use of tabs.

-Initially I thought that I could just simply replace each tab with 8 spaces and get away with it.
+Initially I thought that I could just simply replace each tab with 8 spaces or whatever the tab width is and be done with it.
 Poor me.

-Tabs are not always of a fixed size, because they depend on the position they're rendered from!
-In fact a tab spans all the columns until the next tab stop which is usually 8 columns.
+Tabs are not always of a fixed size because they depend on the position they're rendered from!
+In fact, a tab spans all the columns until the next tab stop which is usually at every 8 columns.
 Hopefully the following examples will make it more clear.

 ```shell
 $ printf '########\tciaociao\t########'